Find Trade Colleges

 177 Yearly Graduations

-The most popular school in the United States for ME tech students seekinga bachelor's degree is Purdue University - Main Campus.
-Each year, around 46,600 students seeking various degrees attend the university.
+The most popular school in the United States for me tech students seekinga bachelor's degree is Purdue University - Main Campus.
+Each year, around 50,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-The ME tech program at Purdue University - Main Campus awarded 177 bachelor's degrees during the 2020-2021 school year.
-Around 11% of these students were from an underrepresented racial-ethnic group, and 11% were women.
+For the 2021-2022 academic year, 177 bachelor's degrees were handed out to me tech majors at Purdue.
+Of these students, 8% were women and 17% were members of underrepresented racial-ethnic groups.

 #2